 "Emotional Response Marketing - The Key To Producing Results!"
-By Terry Williams

 Emotions are one of the most powerful influences we have.
 Think back for a minute and try to think of anything that you've purchased where your emotions haven't played a major part in the decision process.
 We use our emotions to help visualize ourselves benefiting from the purchase of a particular product or service.
 When was the last time you bought something that there weren't any emotions attached to the purchase?
 I don't think you'll find even one instance!